Promote an open governmental system that is representative, accountable and responsive.

 One of the most major threats tackled by Leagues through the PAVP project is onerous and restrictive voter photo ID requirements.
 As many as 21 million Americans do not have government issued photo identification, with minorities and low-income individuals disproportionately less likely to have photo ID showing a current address.
-The League’s efforts to combat voter suppression often required issue monitoring and action by League advocates, often over multiple state legislative sessions, countless articles and opinion pieces placed in national and regional media, and multiple steps in the state and federal court process.
+The League's efforts to combat voter suppression require issue monitoring and action by League advocates, often over multiple state legislative sessions, countless articles and opinion pieces placed in national and regional media, and multiple steps in the state and federal courts.
 League leaders and their partners have worked every step of the way to ensure all eligible voters would have the opportunity to participate and have the tools necessary to overcome the confusion that results from these drawn-out battles.

 During the 2011-2012 cycle, the League's efforts resulted in the defeat of five strict voter photo ID bills during state legislative sessions (CO, IA, ME, MO and NC); successful court action to block restrictive ID laws from implementation in four more states (SC, TX, PA and WI); and success of the "People's Veto" in ME in protecting same-day voter registration.